 Mistake #1: Your goal is too vague

-The main reason why we canโt stick to our New Year’s resolutions is that we only imagine the destination and neglect the journey.
+We can’t stick to our New Year’s resolutions because we only imagine the destination and neglect the journey.

 Most resolutions are too general and contain no particular targets.
 They also fail to determine a path needed to achieve the goals.